McGill-Applied-Dynamics-Lab/adl-ros2/README.md

-# adg-ros2
+# adl-ros2
-ROS2 packages for the Applied Dynamics Group at McGill.
+ROS2 packages for the McGill Applied Dynamics Lab.

 Main use:
 - Teleoperation using the Inverse3